klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 **§12.
 Affirmative defenses.**

-- (a) A defendant shall raise his affirmative defenses in his answer, which shall be limited to the reasons set forth under **§5(b), Rule 6, and the following grounds:
+- (a) A defendant shall raise his affirmative defenses in his answer, which shall be limited to the reasons set forth under Section 5(b), Rule 6, and the following grounds:

     - 1) That the court has no jurisdiction over the person of the defending party;